bagder/docs/URL-interop.md

 Hostnames were traditionally ascii based.
 When introducing IDN hostnames, it has caused problems to the specifications and they are lacking.

+86: Is written to work without IDN (ascii characters), so basically it works with already punycoded domain names.

 87: Specifies [IDNA 2003 to be used](https://tools.ietf.org/html/rfc3987#section-3.1)

 TWUS: Implies that IDNA 2003 should be used